 Dental care is important.
-We offer dental coverage to all beneficiaries ages 19 and 20, enrolled in Healthy Michigan Plan, as well as all enrollees ages 21 and older, enrolled in Medicaid.
-We are contracted with DentaQuest to provide your dental benefits.
+We offer dental coverage to all beneficiaries enrolled in Healthy Michigan Plan, as well as enrollees ages 21 and older enrolled in Medicaid.
+We are contracted with Delta Dental to provide your dental benefits.
+Children under age 21 and enrolled in Medicaid are automatically enrolled into the Healthy Kids Dental program.

-If you have any questions about your dental services, please contact DentaQuest at 1-855-898-1478.
+If you have any questions about your dental services, please contact Delta Dental at 1-855-898-1478 (TTY: 711) and select prompt from menu.